ramtinJ95/Mywiki/Snowflake Data Cloud Features and Architecture.md

 ### Snowflake Service Layers

-- The search optimization service sppeds up Equality and IN predicates serarches.
+- The search optimization service speeds up Equality and IN predicates searches.
 Futhermore the following are the only datatypes that search optimization supports: Fixed-point numbers (e.g. INTEGER, NUMERIC).
 DATE, TIME, and TIMESTAMP.
 VARCHAR.
 BINARY.